-The Bible teaches us that there is only one God in all existence (Isaiah 43:10, 44:6, 8).
+The Bible teaches us that there is only one God and all existence (Isaiah 43:10; 44:6,8).
 Nevertheless, there are many cult groups who claim that there are more than one God.
-Mormonism, for example, teaches that there are many gods and that it is possible for people to become gods of their own worlds.
-One of the verses they use to support their view is found in (1 Cor.
+Mormonism, for example, teaches that there are many Gods and that it is possible for people to become gods of their own worlds.
+One of the versus they use to support their view is found in (1 Cor.
 8:5-6).
 It says,

 Paul is teaching us that there are not many gods.
 Rather, he is teaching us that there are many that are "called" gods but are not really gods.
 We can see this elsewhere when Paul says in Gal.
 4:8, "Formerly, when you did not know God, you were slaves to those who by nature are not gods."
 We can see that the Bible teaches that there is only one God, yet people believe in other gods.
 In reality these other gods do not exist.